 A batsman is said to be dismissed for a Royal Duck when they are out without scoring from the first ball of their team’s innings.
 Unlike a titanium duck, they will have faced a delivery so other forms of dismissal, including bowled, caught and lbw, come into play.

 In some parts of the world, the phrase ‘platinum duck’ is used instead.
 Both terms are acceptable and in use but ‘royal duck’ tends to be the more common term in modern day cricket.

 Potentially, the phrase has come about due to the use of cartoon duck graphics by TV broadcasters.
-As the batsman leaves the field without scoring, they can often be accompanied by a chattering, cackling duck at the bottom of the screen.
+As the batsman leaves the field without scoring, they can often be accompanied by a chattering, cackling ‘laughing duck’ at the bottom of the screen.
 TV companies use these for all batsmen but this may be where the phrase originates.

-A Golden Goose applies if a batsman is dismissed from the first ball of the first match of his team’s new season.
+Similarly to a golden duck, a Golden Goose applies if a batsman is dismissed from the first ball of the first match of his team’s new season.

 It’s another rare term in relation to ducks but it’s use is increasing.